helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/dashboard-topics-comments.rst

 Problem Description
 ===================

-The CADET dashboard, topic across comments section requires

-The Plagiarism Detection Project requires a central focal point for users wishing to access the projects functionality, and as a point to return to after the user has completed an iteration of their work with the program, and as a point to return to should the user wish to interrupt an iteration of their work with the program.

-There needs to exist a mechanism to inform the user that they have successfully located the Plagiarism Detection Project Website.
+The CADET program requires an web application interface to allow better accesibility for future users.
+At its current form, the user would have to pull the raw code and compile the program with python in the terminal.
+The current view process comment files and display the results in two view: the topic dashboard and instructor dashboard.
+The color scheme and typography are bare, monochromatic grey, and not user-friendly nor interactive.

-There needs to exist a mechanism to inform the user of how to utilize the Plagiarism Detection Project Website.
-This mechanism must provide the user with critical details as to how the process works, what are acceptable formats which input can be accepted, and what the user can expect the program to return to them.
+There needs to be a mechanism to inform the user of how to navigate between the two dashboards.
+The needs to be a mechanism to give the user more details on how the file is processed in the backend.

 Requirements
 ------------